ClassiCube/ClassiCube/readme.md

 </div>

 <p align="center">
-Massive thanks to Hexcode, root & SuperZMax for helping me out and being such awesome people
+Massive thanks to Hexcode, root & SuperZPMax for helping me out and being such awesome people
 </p>

 ## Downloads (click the top workflow to download)